Learn how to smoke a chuck roast on a Pit Boss pellet grill following our detailed instructions and recipe below!

 It also works great anytime you are cooking something like our hot and fast brisket or a whole chicken, and you don't want a sugary rub to burn at those higher smoking temperatures.

-- Try Bad Byron Butt Rub on beef, fish, vegetables, potatoes, and much more!
+- Try Bad Byron Butt Rub on fish, vegetables, potatoes, potatoes, eggs, popcorn and much more!

-This can even be done the night before to save some time the next day and to let the salt in the rub fully penetrate the meat.
+We prefer to do this the night before to save some time the next day and to let the salt in the rub fully penetrate the meat.

 Wood Pellets